Yameshwarrai17/YourNotes/README.md

 # YourNotes
-This project only focus on the backend.
+This project only focus on the backend and working on crud operation , this is just a structure to explain how a notes backend works .